Undertow (video game): Plot

 Undertow is set underwater, where an aquatic alien race known as the Elect launches an attack on the polar ice caps, causing them to melt and flood the planet.
 Most of the human race is decimated in the destruction.
 The remaining humans band together to reclaim the planet back from the alien race.
 The Iron Marines, an elite group of underwater divers, are sent to combat the alien threat.
-Elsewhere Captain Nemo and his followers become enraged at the oceanic disturbances, joining the fight.
+Elsewhere, Captain Nemo and his followers become enraged at the oceanic disturbances, and join the fight.
 With the city of Atlantis thawed by the melting of the ice caps the Atlanteans also become a threat, vowing to reclaim the planet and rule again.

 Marketing

 On April 23, 2007, Chair Entertainment announced through a company press release that Undertow was in development for Xbox Live Arcade.
-The news had been first reported in a "first look" preview on IGN.com and quickly became a popular news item across all other major gaming news sites.
+The news was first reported in a "first look" preview on IGN.com and quickly became popular news item across all other major gaming news sites.
 In addition to the news, the company also released a 30-second teaser trailer, which revealed the first footage of the game in action.
 Chair began production on Undertow in the fall of 2006 and the game was released on November 21, 2007.

 On January 18, 2008, Microsoft selected Undertow for its free game offer from January 23 through January 27 as compensation for the holiday traffic/outage experienced on Xbox Live.
 Given the game's strong focus on multiplayer, Chair welcomed the opportunity to participate in this promotion as the immediate influx of hundreds of new players greatly enhanced the competitive game play experience.

 A single downloadable content pack was released for the game.
 Titled "Path of the Elect", the pack featured a new five-mission campaign following the story of the Elect, the aquatic alien race responsible for flooding the Earth, as well as new multiplayer maps.